achen1210/achen1210/README.md

 - 👋 Hi, I’m Andrew!
 - 👀 I’m interested in learning more about computer science.
 I'm a third-year student at UChicago, and I was formerly a Math/Economics major, but I'm switching from Economics to CS.
-- 🌱 I’m currently learning about data structures and practicing my Java skills!
+- 🌱 I’m currently learning about data structures and practicing my Java and Python skills!
 You can reach me at: andrewchen{at}uchicago.edu

 <!---